Constance Mary Pott

-Constance Mary Pott (22 January 1862 – 18 January 1957), RE, was a British printmaker and teacher active during the late nineteenth century and the twentieth century.
-She became technical and teaching assistant to the teacher and printmaker Sir Frank Short at the Royal College of Art from 1902 until Short's retirement in 1924.
-In her day she was recognized as a pioneer in the etching revival, for her dynamic, versatile mastery of technique and line, for the spacious evocation of landscape in her plates, and for her formal professional occupation, all exceptional achievements by any standards, but more especially so in their combining in her to overcome societal disapproval of professions for women.
-As a teacher she had a powerful and acknowledged influence upon a whole generation of printmakers (including several prominent women etchers) who passed through the College.
-However, she long outlived the fashion of that movement, and her central role in it was for a time almost forgotten.
+Constance Mary Pott (22 January 1862 – 18 January 1957) RE, was a British printmaker during the late nineteenth century and the twentieth century.
+She became technical and teaching assistant to the printmaker Sir Frank Short at the Royal College of Art from 1902 until Short's retirement in 1924.

+She was recognised as a pioneer in the etching revival, for her versatile mastery of technique and line, for the evocation of landscape in her plates, and for her professional occupation as a woman.
 Examples of her own works, principally etchings, are held in leading national collections, and appear in the salerooms.

-She is sometimes confused with her mother, Constance Mary née Fearon, Mrs Henry Pott (1833-1915).
+She is sometimes confused with her mother, Constance Mary, Mrs Henry Pott (1833-1915), née Fearon.